ryesil/mongo-note-taker-2/ReadMe.txt

-Now You can take notes and save them safely into your mongoDB database.
+Now, You can take notes and save them safely into your mongoDB database.